oblac/jodd-site/content/madvoc/4+actions-more.md

 But this is not the best part yet - you can even specify custom action configuration for the custom annotation, too!
 By using the same annotation `@ActionConfiguredBy` you can change default behavior.
 For example, the `@RestAction` uses different behavior, as it has to return an JSON instead to render a view.

-Custom annotations are registered in `MadvocConfig`, either in pure Java or in properties file.

 ## Asynchronous actions

 *Madvoc* actions can become _asynchronous_ (in Servlets 3.0 terms) by simply annotating them as `@Async`.
 That is all!

 What happens in the bcakground?
-When at least one async action handler is registered, *Madvoc* will create a worker thread pool.
-It's `AsyncActionExecutor` component, that you, again, can easily replace.
-Anyhow, when async action is called, *Madvoc* will take the request, start the async execution and execute the action using the worker thread pool.
+When at least one async action handler is registered, *Madvoc* will create a worker thread pool (in `AsyncActionExecutor` component).
+When async action is called, *Madvoc* will take the request, start the async execution and execute the action using the worker thread pool.

 ## Name replacements